UO-CIS211/Agenda/docs/HOWTO.md

 being long skinny creatures themselves,
 like squids better
 than octopods.
 It is because `s` comes after
-`o` in the alphabet.
+`o` in "collation order" (consistent with alphabetical order).

 The datetime class has defined methods for comparing datetime objects.
-We need to do the same thing for Appt objects.
+We need to do the same thing for `Appt` objects.
 In the test suite in `test_appts.py`, we can see that test case `test_00_equality` and `test_01_order` compare appointments using